johncarlomaula/john-carlo.github.io/project5_telco.md

 - Customers with online security, online backup, device protection, and tech support are less likely to churn regardless of the cost and type of internet service (fig 3 and fig 4).
 - Although customers with the *Fiber Optic* internet service are more likely to churn, it's due to the higher cost of that specific service rather than the quality of its services.

-For more details on EDA, check out the R Markdown notebook [here](https://github.com/johncarlomaula/telco-churn-project/blob/main/telco_eda.md).

-### Feature Engineering

-Based on my findings from EDA, I determine 2 variables that will be useful in predicting churning: **dependents** and **monthly charges**.
+Based on my findings from EDA, I determined 2 variables that will be useful in predicting churning: **dependents** and **monthly charges**.
 In addition, I created 3 new features using variables from the dataset:

 1. **Monthly Contract** - whether or not a customer has a *month-to-month* contract
 2. **Has Service** - whether or not a customer has at least ONE of the following variables: *online security*, *online backup*, *device protection*, and *tech support*